komikku-app/komikku-extensions/CONTRIBUTING.md

 The `<lang>` used in the folder inside `src` should be the major `language` part.
 For example, if you will be creating a `pt-BR` source, use `<lang>` here as `pt` only.
 Inside the source class, use the full locale string instead.

+### Loading a subset of Gradle modules

+By default, all individual and generated multisrc extensions are loaded for local development.
+This may be inconvenient if you only need to work on one extension at a time.

+To adjust which modules are loaded, make adjustments to the `settings.gradle.kts` file as needed.

 #### Extension file structure

 The simplest extension structure looks like this: